gopaycommunity/gopay-woocommerce-integration/readme.txt

 * Applied a CSS update to correct the display of payment icons.
 * Added full block-based checkout support for payment methods, based on a contribution by adammaly.
 * Updated the payment handling function for virtual and downloadable products.
-* Added the missing BLINK option within Poland’s bank payment methods.
+* Added the missing BLIK option within Poland’s bank payment methods.
 * Ensured compatibility with the latest WordPress version 6.9.

+= 1.0.23 =
+Build: Update Composer dependency set to latest available versions